scottcase3374/primetoolkit/README.md

 ## Performance
 I made some improvements when performance was so poor as to prevent running default base creation for any meaningful number of primes.
 I'm very interested in improvements at the data structure selection level so that will be the focus for now.

 The initial design of triples used CompletableFuture (1 per target prime) which did reduce run times - running for 500 primes still took ~1m 30s minutes though.
-The logging to console out is a large time consumers (especially when running in an IDE such as Eclipse) - I implemented a CLI arg to redirect stdout to a file which helps.
+The logging to console out is a large time consumers (especially when running in an IDE such as Eclipse) - the "--use-base-file" flag helps by forcing base info to a file rather than console/stdout.

 I switched from CompletableFuture to a parallel stream which appeared to self tune better.
 A few other changes were made - running triples with args of:
-- init --max-count 750 --base=THREETRIPLE --log-generate --log=BASES --output-file=/home/scott/ptk-demo/triples-750.log
+- init --max-count 750 --base=THREETRIPLE --output=BASES  --use-base-file
-tool 7m 17s and produced an output log file of 75,289,288 bytes.
-The last record processed was: Prime [5693] idx[750] #-bases[17144]
+initially took 7m 17s and produced an output log file of 75,289,288 bytes.
+The last record processed was: Prime [5693] idx[750] #-bases[17144].
+Current code completes in just under 6m.

-The recent changes reduced the run time for 750 triples to 6m 46s - with most of the changes related to reducing dynamic memory allocations and using more ints vs Integer/BigInteger and removing extraneous code which was no longer needed/used.

-Time for 750 triples went down to 6m 17s after switching to using Eclipse collections instead of JDK for some primary data.
-After almost exclusive use of Eclipse Collections the time went down to 6m 2s.
-This is with JDK 18 ea and not JDK 17/GraalVM - I wouldn't mind trying a conversion to Quarkus and a native image.
-Quarkus supports Picocli which would be a small headache to handle otherwise (due to reflection) for a native image.

 For a command line of:
-- init --max-count=25000 --log=BASES --base=NPRIME --max-reduce=4 --prefer-parallel=true
+- init --max-count=25000 --output=BASES --base=NPRIME --max-reduce=4 --prefer-parallel=true --user-base-file

-The run times when changing the prefer-parallel boolean were.
+The run times when changing the "--prefer-parallel" boolean were.
 - false: 4m 8s
 - true: 1m 5s.

 That flag applies to several base-logging and base-generation methods now.
 It generally drives either the use of parallel streams or aspects of the use of completableFutures.

-After removing a number of unused data items and methods, converting the primes collection from a list to a map and running without output to a file instead of console window in eclipse - runtime went from 1m 5s to 53s.
-The list to map conversion is part of some research into alternative data structs and also some checking into the use of soft/weak references in one or 2 places.

-After some further work where I switched from using Lists to Sets for managing the collection of bases - the run time went from 53s down to 19s.
-Initial run with Eclipse collections instead of JDK for primary data - time rose to 25s.

-On a different note, one very interesting performance observation is related to a "simple" difference.
-- static final int TOP = 0;
-- static volatile int TOP = 0;
-- final int TOP = 0;
-It isn't really a performance difference that was noted but the effect on the system was quite different with volatile.
-The process kept each core at nearly 100% of user-cpu where as without volatile my system still had roughly the same total usage but it was listed under 'nice' when looking at the Unix 'top' command output.
-The priority of the process was different (higher priority) when volatile was used as above.
-This data member was simply a fixed integer used as an index into some arrays.

 ## Observations
 - When logging 3 million node structs with other settings set to default - meaning you get a target prime # and a set of bases which includes the previous prime plus some subset of lower primes that sum to the target prime.
 The largest value in the subset of small primes in each base is usually less than 23 from a quick look at the data.
 Example output: Prime 49979681 bases [[1,2,3,5,7,49979663]]  <dist[6], nextPrime[49979687]> idx[2999999]